samrosean/Random-Weakly-Connected-DAG-Python/README.md

 This algorithm takes advantage of two properties of Directed Acyclic Graphs and of weakly-connected graphs respectively.

 1. Directed Acyclic Graphs have a topological ordering.
-Since Directed Acyclic Graphs can be topologically sorted so that no node i has a path to a node j where i > j, then only the upper triangle of an adjacency matrix will have connections.
+Since Directed Acyclic Graphs can be topologically sorted so that no node i has a path to a node j where i > j, then only the upper triangle of an adjacency matrix will have non-zero values.

 2. Weakly Connected Graphs have a minimal spanning tree.